 In previous games, the player opened traps and solved puzzles to collect Riddler Trophies.
 These have been replaced by Enigma Extortion Files, which can often be found by opening traps and solving puzzles.

 Eye Scream: The Warden of Blackgate spends the entire game with a bandage over one eye.
-A cutscene reveals that shortly before the beginning of the game, Black Mask (Actually Joker) shoved a burning cigarette into that eye.
+A cutscene reveals that shortly before the beginning of the game, Black Mask (actually Joker) shoved a burning cigarette into that eye.
+The pseudo-sequel Batman: Arkham Origins Blackgate states that he ends up getting a false eye to replace the one that was burned by the following spring.

 Only four of the assassins (Copperhead, Deathstroke, Deadshot, and the Electrocutioner) actually care about the bounty.
 Firefly just wants to burn things; Croc doesn't even care about the bounty, he just wants to kill Batman, which quickly escalates in to trying to eat Batman; and Bane states his desire to defeat Batman so he can finally be at peace.
 Only Shiva breaks the mold, being present simply to test whether Batman has what it takes to join her master, implied to be Ra's al Ghul.